-3. Will there be any changes to how OISC responds to complaints of off-target movement of dicamba herbicides in 2022?
+6. Will there be any changes to how OISC responds to complaints of off-target movement of dicamba herbicides in 2023?

-Starting in 2019 OISC initiated a dicamba response procedure that allowed complainants to request a full compliance investigation or an investigation to document dicamba exposure only.
+No, starting in 2019 OISC initiated a dicamba response procedure that allowed complainants to request a full compliance investigation or an investigation to document dicamba exposure only.
 The procedural change was intended to preserve OISC resources that had been overwhelmed by dicamba complaints and to provide a response option that had been requested by some of the complainants in 2017 and 2018.
-Based on the documented success of these changes in 2019-2021, OISC will continue to provide these options in 2022.
-In addition, OISC will extend these investigation response options to off-target movement complaints for all herbicides, not just dicamba.
+Based on the documented success of these changes in 2019-2022, OISC will continue to provide these options in 2023.
+In addition, OISC has since extended these investigation response options to off-target movement complaints for all herbicides, not just dicamba.

-4. Do mixers, loaders, handlers, and spray equipment cleaners of the soybean dicamba herbicides (Engenia, Fexapan, Xtendimax, Tavium) need to be certified applicators?
+7. Do mixers, loaders, handlers, and spray equipment cleaners of the OTT soybean dicamba herbicides need to be certified applicators?

 Yes, anyone who is responsible for any part of the use and application process, which includes mixing, loading, application, or cleaning dicamba application equipment, must become a certified and licensed private applicator or a commercial applicator (Category 1).
-Workers are not required to be certified and licensed if they are involved in nothing more than transportation of unopened dicamba containers, transportation of "hot loads" that were mixed by a certified and licensed applicator, or unloading of a pre-mixed "hot load" directly from the transportation vehicle into a spray rig.